PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 ๐Ÿ”ฎ Future Ready

-• ๐Ÿš€ PostgreSQL 18+: native uuidv7() โ†’ C-level implementation, expected performance leader
+• ๐Ÿš€ PostgreSQL 18+: native uuidv7() โ†’ C-level implementation, GA with near-baseline latency

 The modern identifier landscape offers powerful options beyond traditional UUIDs.
 Choose based on your applicationโ€™s specific requirements for readability, type safety, storage efficiency, and compatibility needs.